-Fritz Bartel joined the Department of International Affairs as an Assistant Professor in the fall semester 2019.
-He comes to the School from Yale University, where he was Associate Director of International Security Studies and also held a postdoctoral fellowship.
+Fritz Bartel joined the Department of International Affairs as an Assistant Professor in 2019.
+He came to the Bush School from Yale University, where he was Associate Director of International Security Studies and also held a postdoctoral fellowship.

-His research interests include US foreign relations, the global Cold War, grand strategy, and the history of capitalism.
+Bartel’s research interests lie in US foreign relations, the global Cold War, grand strategy, and the history of capitalism.